International conference on the occasion of the 10th anniversary of the Polish Oral History Association

 Poland, Cracow, March 28-30, 2019

-The history of oral history started from practise of first recorded interviews.
-Therefore, oral history, like no other branch of the humanities, is intrinsically linked to social, civic or interpersonal engagement of an oral historian and oral history itself.
-Because of that we would like to pose a question whether oral history do (or should do) change social reality: for good or for bad, intentionally or accidentally?
-Reflection about that engagement, its characteristics, problems and consequences, especially in countries of Central and Eastern Europe, is located in the centre of the conference’s topic.
+The history of oral history started with the practice of first recorded interviews.
+Therefore, oral history, like no other branch of the humanities, is intrinsically linked to social, civic, or interpersonal engagement of an oral historian and oral history itself.
+Because of that, we would like to pose a question of whether oral history does (or should do) change social reality: for good or for bad, intentionally or accidentally?
+Reflection about that engagement, its characteristics, problems, and consequences, especially in countries of Central and Eastern Europe, is located in the center of the conference’s topic.
 Profiting from the transdisciplinary character of oral history, we hope that our meeting in Krakow will create a space for confrontation and discussion about different approaches to oral history presented by the academia, museums and other cultural institutions, or by NGOs.
-We are convinced that this multitude character of oral history in historiography, sociology, anthropology, psychology etc., as well as in our contemporary (digital) culture and public life, is both the biggest chance and main challenge for oral historians and their discipline.
+We are convinced that this multitude of characters of oral history in historiography, sociology, anthropology, psychology, etc., as well as in our contemporary (digital) culture and public life, is both the biggest chance and main challenge for oral historians and their discipline.

 Call for papers (closed)

 We are seeking papers reflecting oral history as an activity and considering its consequences, touching at least one of the following topics:

 - oral history in contemporary social sciences and humanities: innovative projects and approaches, interdisciplinary and transdisciplinary character as an epistemological challenge;

 - practical and conceptual challenges of doing oral history in minority groups (e.g. discriminated, advanced aged, etc.)